This site contains no information about the edibility or toxicity of mushrooms.

-This smallish agaric has a pale tan cap, whitish gills, and a flushed tan stem.
-The mushroom occurs in troops or more or less tufted on soil and scattered leaves under leafy and coniferous trees.
+Collybia dryophila, also known as Russet Toughshank, is a smallish agaric that has a pale tan cap, whitish gills, and a flushed tan stem.
+The mushroom occurs in troops or more or less tufted on soil and scattered leaves in a variety of forest types.

 convex, and russet to ochre.
 Gills

 only thinly attached to the stem, whitish and crowded.
-Spores
+Stem

-more or less similarly colored as the cap, more or less equal but slightly bulbous at base.
-The mushroom has no ring.
+more or less similarly coloured as the cap, more or less equal but slightly bulbous at the base.
+The stem has no ring.
+Spore print